cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

        [[graph]]
            T00,T12 = "foo => bar"

-*The sequential declaration is deprecated* however, in favor of explicit inter-cycle triggers which clearly expose the same scheduling behaviour in the
+However, this feature is deprecated in favor of explicit inter-cycle triggers which expose the associated scheduling behaviour in the graph:
-graph:

 .. code-block:: cylc